mateusz7988/CTF-Writeups/MidsummerCorp/README.md

 ```
 But, when I tried to send request with additional parameters like `loginName:boruta`, I got an error like this:
 ![image](https://github.com/mateusz7988/CTF-Writeups/assets/108484575/d4490c97-694f-4743-95db-c4b96921e3aa)

 This is the moment when I decided to inspect the source code of application.
-To find interesting parts of big source code, I used the error message and `grep` command like this: `grep -r "Blocked by web application firewall." www`.
+To find interesting parts of big source code, I used the error message and `grep` command like this: `grep -r "Blocked by web application firewall." <source code filename>`.
 The part that is interesting for me is stored in
 `www/apps/settings/lib/Controller/AuthSettingsController.php`.
 The code that is responsible for vulnerability looks like this:
 ```php
 public function create($name, $loginName) {